fixthetracking/Bitcoin-Cash-FAQ/Community/Why is rbtc about Bitcoin Cash.md

-# Why is r/btc about Bitcoin Cash instead of BTC?

 [r/btc](https://www.reddit.com/r/btc/) is a place where redditors are free to discuss any Bitcoin-based protocol and associated projects. r/btc was started in 2011, which was very early in Bitcoin’s history and six years before the Bitcoin Cash/BTC split.